Afroswing: Origins

-The name "Afroswing" was initially coined by rapper Kojo Funds, as well as being pushed by prominent producer Juls.
+The name "Afroswing" was coined by rapper Kojo Funds, as well as being pushed by prominent producer Juls.
 The name implies the fusion of "afro", from afrobeats, with the mixture drums derived from R&B and dancehall which the genre "swings" between using.
 Afroswing was eventually picked up by Apple Music as their official genre name for the sound.
-Spotify however, opted to go for "AfroBashment", a term coined by Austin Daboh who was hired by BBC 1Xtra, denoting its fusion of bashment and afrobeats styles.
+Spotify however, went with "AfroBashment", a term coined by Austin Daboh, who was hired by BBC 1Xtra, denoting its fusion of bashment and afrobeats styles.

 In 2014, J Hus did a popular freestyle on YouTube channel GRM Daily showcasing his distinctive style.
 The first notable song in the genre was released in 2015, titled "Dem Boy Paigon", quickly elevating J Hus' status and becoming a club hit, and soon after ushering in a new wave of artists making similar music.
 J Hus' sound was a unique blend of Ghanaian afro-pop, afrobeats, and British rap.
-J Hus was unique in that he would mix rapping with melodic singing, something uncommon in the scene at the time.
+J Hus was unique in that he mixed rapping with melodic singing, something uncommon in the scene at the time.
 2014 also saw the emergence of MoStack, Tion Wayne, and Geko.

-Many new artists began to crop up from 2015 onwards, such as Kojo Funds, Not3s, Don EE, and ZieZie.
-Kojo Funds, who coined the name 'afroswing', made his break-out single "Dun Talkin'" alongside Abra Cadabra in 2016.
-Lotto Boyzz, a Birmingham-based group, also gained prominence and decided to call their sound 'afrobbean', denoting the fusion of African and Caribbean influences in the sound.
+Many new artists cropped up from 2015 onwards, such as Kojo Funds, Not3s, Don EE, and ZieZie.
+Kojo Funds, who coined the name "afroswing", made his break-out single "Dun Talkin alongside Abra Cadabra in 2016.
+Lotto Boyzz, a Birmingham-based group, also gained prominence and called their sound "afrobbean", denoting its fusion of African and Caribbean influences.